Convergence of a robust deep FBSDE method for stochastic control: Fully implementable scheme and neural network regression

-When all training data was used we start a new epoch and when the $K_{\mathrm{epoch}}$:th epoch is finished we terminate.
+When all training data has been used, a new epoch starts.
+When the $K_{\mathrm{epoch}}$:th epoch is finished, the algorithm terminates.
 The neural network parameters at termination are $\theta^*$.
 It is an approximation of the parameters $\theta^{**}$ that optimize \eqref{var_discrete_FBSDE_implementable} in the limit $M_\text{batch}\to\infty$.
 To complement \eqref{var_discrete_FBSDE_implementable}, Algorithm~\ref{alg:osm} details the training procedure.

 It should be noted that the expected value of the stochastic sum in $\mathcal{Y}_0^{h,\theta}$ equals zero.
 Therefore, the algorithm would also work without it, but a practical reason to keep it is that it decreases the variance of $\mathcal{Y}_0^{h,\theta}$ significantly, and this requires fewer Monte-Carlo samples to achieve the same accuracy.